 - a.
 PDAs, Tablets, and Laptops: On exam days, please have PDAs, tablets, and laptops turned off and removed from your desk surface.
 Please remove all ear pieces and/or Blue-Tooth devices.
 You may not use your PDA as a calculator or as a time piece on exam days.
 I have a zero tolerance policy regarding cellular phones ringing on exam day....if your phone rings, I take up your exam and you receive the grade you have earned on the work completed to that point.
 "Ringing" means incoming call rings, buzz or vibration signals, and alarms. - b.
-Calculators: You may use your own non-PDA/Tablet calculator on exam days but you may not use your cell-phone as a calculator.
-Calculators used for exams need to be simple calculators with no more than addition, subtraction, multiplication, division, percentage, and square root functionality.
-Calculators will be provided for those who do not have and choose not to obtain such a calculator. - c.
+Calculators: Students are responsible for providing their own calculators for exams and quizzes in this class.
+These calculators only need to be simple calculators with no more than addition, subtraction, multiplication, and division functionality, however, more complex calculators with advanced capabilities are not restricted from use.
+You may not use your cell-phone or tablet as a calculator.
+Again, calculators will NOT be provided by the University for exams and quizzes. - c.
 No books or notes may be used during exams.
 All material you bring to class with you must be placed on the floor at the front or back wall of the classroom. - d.
 I will supply all "scratch" paper. - e.
-I reserve the right to seat and/or re-seat any student before or during an exam.
+I reserve the right to seat and/or re-seat any student before or during an exam. - f.

-- f.
 Please come to class ten (10) minutes early on exam days, however, don't enter the classroom until you are ready to take the exam.
 Last minute studying needs to be done in the hallway prior to entering the classroom. - g.
 On exam days, please bring a picture ID to class.
 When you turn in your exam, I may ask to see your picture ID. - h.
 At the end of exams when I ask for your exam papers, I expect you to bring your exam to the front of the classroom promptly.
-Failure to relinquish your exam upon my request will result in the application of a 5 point reduction of your exam score. - An important aspect of success in business is the ability to follow both verbal and written instructions.
+Failure to relinquish your exam upon my request will result in the application of a 5 point reduction of your exam score. - i.
+An important aspect of success in business is the ability to follow both verbal and written instructions.
 Points will be taken off of exam scores if students are unable to follow instructions concerning how to label and identify their exams and matching scantron documents.